0xCoto/Virgo/paper.md

 @Price:2021.
-Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference, while allowing the user to export the raw observation data as a FITS/csv-formatted file for further manual intervention analysis.
+Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference, while allowing the user to export the raw observation data as a FITS/csv-formatted file.

 # Example Usage
 ```python